ibm-cloud-docs/account/cc-faqs.md

 {: faq}

 In the carbon calculator, on the locations widget, you can hover over the location of their data center to see carbon emissions factor.
 For more information, see [Working with IBM Cloud's carbon calculator](/docs/account?topic=account-what-is-cloud-calc).

+## How is GHG measured?
+{: #GHG-measure}
+{: faq}

+{{site.data.keyword.cloud_notm}} plays a critical role in for achieving IBM’s energy conservation, renewable electricity procurement, and greenhouse gas (GHG) emissions reduction targets.
+IBM Cloud is improving the estimation approach by introducing the carbon calculator, which gives you a detailed view of your cloud electricity consumption and associated GHG emissions.
+For more information, see [{{site.data.keyword.cloud_notm}} carbon calculator methodology](/docs/account?topic=account-what-is-cloud-calc#carbon-methodology).

+## What methodology does {{site.data.keyword.cloud_notm}} carbon calculator use?
+{: #methodology-use}
+{: faq}

+{{site.data.keyword.cloud_notm}} carbon calculator uses data from electricity consumption, measurement of the usage of server resources, server and process lifecycle events, and service usage data.
+Based on the data, it estimates the electricity consumption and GHG emission from each account and service offerings, according to the location, time period, and resource groups.
+For more information, see [{{site.data.keyword.cloud_notm}} carbon calculator methodology](/docs/account?topic=account-what-is-cloud-calc#carbon-methodology).

+## Who can view the carbon calculator data?
+{: #view-data}
+{: faq}

+Account owners, account administrators, and users with a viewer role or higher on the billing service can view and export emissions data for the entire account.
+An account or billing administrator role is required to grant other users access to the Billing service.
+For more information about assigning access, see [Billing](/docs/account?topic=account-account-services&interface=api#billing-acct-mgmt-api).

+## How to view the Power Virtual Server data on carbon calculator?
+{: #view-power-virtual-server}
+{: faq}

+On the [Carbon calulator](https://cloud.ibm.com/billing/carbon-calculator){: external} interface, from the **Filter by server** list, select the **Power Virtual Server** option.

+## Why is the data for my workspace not displayed in the carbon calculator?
+{: #data-workspace-display}
+{: faq}

+Only data from Power10 or later workspaces is used to calculate the carbon emissions.
+If your workspace is on Power9 or previous versions, the data is not displayed on the carbon calculator.

+## Why am I not able to see the data for my workspace in the carbon calculator?
+{data-workspace-carbon-calculator}
+{: faq}

+If your workspace is on Power9 or previous versions, the data is not displayed on the carbon calculator.
+Also, you must have the permissions or roles to view the data on the carbon calculator.
+For more information about assigning access, see [Billing](/docs/account?topic=account-account-services&interface=api#billing-acct-mgmt-api).

+## How do I to track GHG emissions for my account in the carbon calculator?
+{: #track-GHG-emissions}
+{: faq}

+To view emissions data for your account, you must be assigned the viewer or higher role on the billing service to view and export the emissions data for the entire account.
+For more information, see [Account tracking emissions with acrbon calculator](/docs/account?topic=account-tracking-emissions-account).

+## How do I to extract GHG emissions data through API?
+{: #extract-GHG-emissions}
+{: faq}

+For extracting emissions data through API, see [Carbon calculator API](https://cloud.ibm.com/apidocs/carbon-calculator){: external}.